Interhall Environment Competition

 - Reducing plate food waste in dining halls (20 pts per month)

 - Increasing dry mixed recycling rates against landfill weights (20 pts per month)

 - Greening the annual hall ball (50 pts per year)

 - Supporting community projects (5 pts per piece of evidence)

 - Raising awareness and engagement (5 pts per piece of evidence)

 The hall that scores the highest each month wins £150 towards their hall committee funds, to be spent on sustainability-related events and projects.
 There are more prizes for each semester’s winners, too!

 How do I help my hall win?

-Your hall environment rep will be able to point out ways you can save energy and how you can make the most different in your particular hall.
-Visit this webpage to find useful tips on how to save energy in your hall of residence and don't forget to:
+Your Hall Environment Rep will be able to point out ways you can make the most different in your particular hall.
+Don't forget to: